 We get it.
 You want to lose weight.
 Trust me, I was right there with you just a few years ago.
 It will happen, and it probably won’t even be as hard as you think.
 A lot of people, particularly teenage/college aged kids, tend to think that the only way to lose weight is to stop eating and run further on a treadmill That notion is completely and utterly false.
 There are in fact several ways to lose weight.
 Sure, you can cut out your food intake, run 5 miles a day, and hate yourself, and most likely have your grades drop and your friends abandon you because of your crazy mood swings.
 Or, you could simply tap into the most powerful system controlling your body: hormones.
+Read more about weight loss at Fuel for my body.

 How do you tap into your hormones?
 Well, it starts with what you eat.